The Norwegian Church Endowment – Ovf

 Sustainable administration in accordance with church values

-The aim of 'Opplysningsvesenets fond' is to increase wealth for the Norwegian Church.
-In managing property and financial capital for the fund, we are committed to taking into account ethical, cultural heritage and environmental considerations.
-We also strive to ensure that the administration is commercially justifiable.
+The aim of Ovf is to create sustainable financial results and deliver the financial outcome and provide homes to the benefit of the Norwegian Church.
+In managing property and securities for the fund, we are committed to taking into account ethical, cultural heritage and environmental considerations.
+We strive to ensure that the management and operations are in line with the ethical values and also commercially justifiable.
 Therefore we have:

 About Ovf and yearly summary 2015

 One of the fund’s major obligations is to provide homes for the Norwegian Church’s clergy.
-Ovf owns 408 vicarages, including bishops’ residences.
-150 of these residences are listed cultural heritage properties.
+Ovf owns 345 vicarages, including bishops’ residences.
+88 of these residences are listed cultural heritage properties.
 The total area of the buildings, including garages etc. is approximately 197 000 square meter.
-Over the last five years, more than 330 vicarages have been upgraded and refurbished.

-By the end of 2015, Ovf had close to 7 000, of which approximately 5 000 are let for residential and leisure purposes.
+By the end of 2018, Ovf had approximately 6 500 leaseholds, of which near 4 200 are let for residential and leisure purposes.

-Ovf has a total of 156 farm leases.
-130 of these are purely land leases for agricultural purposes.
-The 26 working farms are primarily kept due to their cultural and historical heritage importance.
+Ovf has a total of 154 farm leases.
+131 of these are purely land leases for agricultural purposes.
+The 23 farms are primarily kept due to their cultural and historical heritage importance.

 Cultural heritage properties